 Teacher in Charge: Mrs J. Valentine.

-Open Entry, but Level 2 History an advantage
+Recommended Prior LearningAt least 12 credits in an English-rich subject, but Level 2 History an advantage

 • Student driven choice of topic: you will have the opportunity to delve further into an historical area of your own interest.
 This may build on what we have studied in class or it may be something of your own choosing.
 This will allow you the opportunity to choose what you study but to also apply the historical skills you have been developing throughout the year.